 Martin’s Big Words by Doreen Rappaport

-This multi-award winning book somehow manages to put the power of Martin Luther King Junior’s words into a format that is accessible to kids as young at preschoolers while simultaneously telling the story of the Civil Rights Movement in an accessible way.
-A must read! [ages 4-9]
+This multi-award winning book somehow manages to put the power of Martin Luther King Junior’s words into a format that is accessible to kids as young as preschoolers while simultaneously telling the story of the Civil Rights Movement in an accessible way.
+A must-read! [picture book, ages 4 and up]

 This was what Martin Luther King, Jr. was up against (Young Adult Non-Fiction YALSA Award Short List) …